Academic integrity and cheating

 The right to cancel an exam does not expire.
 This means that the university can take up a case of cheating, even if the cheating happened a long time ago and you are no longer a student.
 If the course is part of the basis for a degree, the degree will no longer be valid, and you must return the diploma.

-Procedure in case of suspicion of cheating
+Procedure in cases of suspected cheating

 You also have the right to appeal the board's decision, and the appeals body is the Joint Appeals Board.
 The appeal deadline is three weeks from the date you have been informed of the decision in the first instance.
 Please note that in these cases the university does not cover legal fees if the decision in the first instance is not exclusion.

-Procedure in academic cheating cases
+Case processing in cheating cases

 In-person exams

-and writing a report about the incident.
-The Division of Student and Academic Affairs will send the report to the relevant faculty, and it is the faculty that will be responsible from then on for the investigation and possible submission to the central appeals board.
+When an invigilator suspects cheating, the head invigilator is called in.
+The head invigilator is responsible for recording the course of events, keeping any documentation, informing The Division of Student and Academic Affairs and writing a report about the incident.
+The Division of Student and Academic Affairs will send the report to the relevant faculty, and it is the faculty that will be responsible from then on for the investigation and possible submission to The Committee for Student Affairs at UiB.

 The student will be allowed to complete the exam and will be informed that the case will be sent to the faculty.